 Various materials will need to be delivered to site to form the site based infrastructure.
-At the outset, up to 50 HGV deliveries will deliver plant and initial material deliveries to the site to enable the formation of the site compound and borrow pits.
+At the outset, up to 50 HGV deliveries will deliver plant and initial material deliveries to the site to enable the formation of the site compound, borrow pits and access tracks

-ScottishPower Renewables have confirmed that they will be using borrow pits to obtain the majority of stone from the site and that water may be extracted for use within the site for damping down roads etc. This has been based upon their recent experience at the nearby Arecleoch and Kilgallioch windfarm sites.
+ScottishPower Renewables have confirmed that they will be using borrow pits to obtain stone from the site and that water may be extracted for use within the site for damping down roads etc. This has been based upon their recent experience at the nearby Arecleoch and Kilgallioch windfarm sites.

-As such, it is assumed that the majority of materials for the construction of the road network and crane hardstandings will be won from the site and that no additional material will need to be exported into the site.
+As such, it is assumed that all materials for the construction of the road network and crane hardstandings will be won from the site and that no additional material will need to be exported into the site.